511NY Developer Resource

 - Special events and

-- Camera images in New York State.
+- Camera images and video in New York State.

 The feed is updated as individual events become active or updated.
 Events are also removed from the feed as they expire.

 The data feed is accessed through a web connection and is available in XML format.